 Pay attention to the ferries’ schedule.
 On many routes, there aren’t any ferries working during the winter time as they stop service either in mid-September or by the end of October.
 Some routes, however, are serviced year round.

-Once you get to Athens , get the Athens News newspaper (in English, comes out every Friday) to have the updated ferry schedule.
-The schedule is also available on line but often the information is not updated.
+Once you get to Athens, you’d want to check the schedule, which is available on line.
 Asking for information directly in the port is your best bet, of course.